sbellos00/caldera-agency/offer.md

 - **Free hosting and domain management for first year**

-    Your site is fully managed for the first 12 months—no surprise fees, no technical maintenance, and zero admin for you.
+    Your site is fully managed for the first 12 months - no surprise fees, no technical maintenance, and zero admin for you.

 - **Up to 2 development support hours per month (4 for the first month)**

-    Quick edits, updates, or small changes handled fast and included in your plan—so your website always stays current without extra cost or waiting weeks.
+    Quick edits, updates, or small changes handled fast and included in your plan - so your website always stays current without extra cost or waiting weeks.

 > Need something extra?
 Just ask.
 We’ll always be clear about what’s included, and quote any add-ons transparently.